-Barclays offer fast and simple international payments to over 200 countries.
-Their online service is available 24/7, and allows you to send up to £50,000 via an online transfer in a matter of minutes.
+Barclays offers fast and simple international payments to over 200 countries.
+Its online service is available 24/7, and allows you to send up to £50,000 via an online transfer in a matter of minutes.

 Why is this?
 Some banks charge up to £25 extra, which may be shown to you as a sum of small charges made of percentages and absolute fees.
 On top of this, there’s a hidden charge – the margin on the exchange rate.
 Money transfer companies tend to have much lower rates than banks and are generally a better option for sending money abroad.
 Don’t believe us?
 See our table below.

 |Amount received for £10,000|

 |Global Reach||€10,818 EUR (save €238)||$12,812 USD (save $249)||$167,239 ZAR (save R$3,602)|

 Compare Barclays to other international money transfer options